dhrumil1128/Carsage-V.1/README.md

 ## Contributing
 We welcome contributions to CarSage!
 If you encounter issues or have suggestions for enhancements, feel free to create a pull request or open an issue on GitHub.

 ---

-## License
-CarSage is licensed under the MIT License.
-See the LICENSE file for details.

----